Sam Prince (restaurateur)

 Sam Prince (born 27 November 1983) is an Australian restaurateur.
-Prince is known for founding the Mexican restaurant chain, Zambrero.

 Life and career

 Prince was born in Dundee, Scotland, and moved with his family to Australia in 1986.
 His parents are from Sri Lanka.
 He attended St Edmund's College and Lake Ginninderra College, before studying medicine at Monash University.

 In 2005, Prince opened a Mexican restaurant in his hometown of Canberra.
 The Zambrero chain now has over 200 outlets, most of which are in Australia.

-Prince also owns the Mèjico and Kid Kyoto restaurants in Sydney, the Shine+ beverage company and Next Practice.
+Prince also owns Kid Kyoto in Sydney, the Shine+ beverage company and Next Practice.